10779692/GRAPQL-API-NODE-SERVER/README.md

   }
 }`

-11. To run a createDraft mutation, use the following schema:
+11. To run a createDraft mutation, use the following mutation:

     `mutation {
   createDraft(